YorickPeterse/Forrst/README.md

 * Document your code.
 * Use Unix line endings (`\n`)
-* Don't add bullshit code just because you like the way it's named or because you're used to.
+* Don't add bullshit code just because you like the way it's named or because you're used to it.
 New code (or modified code) should be useful.

 ## License